-Severe weather can be both frightening and dangerous for travelers.
-Winter storms, bad weather, and sloppy road conditions are a factor in nearly half a million crashes and more than 2,000 road deaths every winter.
+Severe weather can be both frightening and dangerous for travellers.
+Winter storms, bad weather, and sloppy road conditions factor in nearly half a million crashes and more than 2,000 road deaths every winter.
 Drivers should know how to deal with winter road emergencies.

 Cold Weather Driving Tips